- Budget: $22,803,143

 - Administrative Budget Component: Includes items such as office and administrative costs; salaries and benefits for certified school administrators; data processing; public relations; supplies; legal fees; property insurance; and school board expenses.

-- Capital Budget Component: Includes items such as all transportation capital, debt service, and lease expenditures; legal judgements and settled claims; custodial costs; and all facility costs, including service contracts, supplies, utilities, maintenance, repairs, construction, renovation, debt (payment for building projects), and leasing costs.
+- Capital Budget Component: Includes items such as all transportation capital, debt service, and lease expenditures; legal judgments and settled claims; custodial costs; and all facility costs, including service contracts, supplies, utilities, maintenance, repairs, construction, renovation, debt (payment for building projects), and leasing costs.

 What are revenues?